lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Rule ID

 Rule IDs are sent between both compression/decompression elements.
-The size of the rule ID is not specified in this document and can vary regarding the LPWAN technology, the number of flows,...
+The size of the Rule ID is not specified in this document, it is implementation-specific and can vary regarding the LPWAN technology, the number of flows, among others.

-Some values in the rule ID space may be reserved for goals other than header compression, for example fragmentation.
+Some values in the Rule ID space may be reserved for goals other than header compression as fragmentation.

-Rule IDs are specific to a DEV.
-Two DEVs may use the same rule ID for different header compression.
-The SCHC C/D needs to combine the rule ID with the DEV L2 address to find the appropriate rule.
+Rule IDs are specific to a Dev.
+Two Devs may use the same Rule ID for different header compression.
+To identify the correct Rule ID, the SCHC C/D needs to combine the Rule ID with the Dev L2 address to find the appropriate Rule.

 ## Packet processing

 The compression/decompression process follows several steps:

-* compression rule selection: the goal is to identify which rule(s) will be used to compress the headers.
+* compression Rule selection: The goal is to identify which Rule(s) will be used to compress the headers.
 Each field is associated to a matching operator for compression.
-Each header field's value is compared to the corresponding target value stored in the rule for that field using the matching operator.
-This comparison includes the direction indicator and the field position in the header.
-If all the fields in the packet's header satisfy all the matching operators (excluding unappropriate direction or position) of a rule,  the packet is processed using Compression Decompression Function associated with the fields.
-Otherwise the next rule is tested.
+Each header field's value is compared to the corresponding target value stored in the Rule for that field using the matching operator.
+If all the fields in the packet's header satisfy all the matching operators, the DI and the FP of a rule, the packet is processed using Compression Decompression Function associated with the fields.
+Otherwise the next rule is tested unless when the matching failure is given by the value in the DI and/or FP of the value, because in this case the field in the Rule should be excluded and the Rule can be used.
+The field in this case will be sent without compression.
 If no eligible rule is found, then the packet is sent without compression, which may require using the fragmentation procedure.

-  In the downstrean direction, the rule is also used to find the device ID.
+  In the downstrean direction, the rule is also used to find the device ID, as explained in section 5.5

-* sending: The rule ID is sent to the other end followed by information resulting from the compression of header fields.
-This information is sent in the order expressed in the rule for the matching fields.
-The way the rule ID is sent depends on the layer two technology and will be specified in a specific document.
-For example, it can either be included in a Layer 2 header or sent in the first byte of the L2 payload. (cf. {{Fig-FormatPckt}})
+* sending: The Rule ID is sent to the other end followed by information resulting from the compression of header fields.
+This information is sent in the order expressed in the Rule for the matching fields.
+The way the Rule ID is sent depends on the layer two technology and will be specified in a specific document.
+For example, for some technologies it can either be included in a Layer 2 header or sent in the first byte of the L2 payload. (cf. {{Fig-FormatPckt}}).
+Eventhough the definition of this is out of the scope of this draft.

-* decompression: The receiver identifies the  sender through its device-id (e.g. MAC address) and selects the appropriate rule through the rule ID.
-This rule gives the compressed header format and associates these values to header fields.
+* decompression: The receiver identifies the sender through its device-id (e.g. MAC address) and selects the appropriate Rule through the Rule ID.
+This Rule gives the compressed header format and associated values to header fields.
   It applies the CDA action to reconstruct the original header fields.
-The CDA order can be different of the order given by the rule.
+The CDA order can be different of the order given by the Rule.
 For instance Compute-\* may be applied after the other CDAs.

 ~~~~